ENPICOM/software-internship-technical-assessment/README.md

 ## General instructions

-Feel free to do this assignment in whatever programming language you're most comfortable with.
+We would like to ask you to complete this assignment using the [TypeScript](https://www.typescriptlang.org/) language, since this is our main application development language at ENPICOM.
-If this is one of the languages in use by the software team at ENPICOM (TypeScript, Python, Rust) - even better!
+For running TypeScript code without having to compile it to JavaScript first, we recommend [ts-node](https://github.com/TypeStrong/ts-node).

 To get started, please make a fork of this [Git](https://git-scm.com/) repository, and commit + push your code to the fork.
 When you have finished the assignment and made sure it works correctly, just